-Appendix 11 FE Safeguarding Information Sharing Form
+Appendix 11: FE Safeguarding Information Sharing Form

+Name

+Date of Birth Unique Learner Number

+Gender Identity Male 🗌 Female Transgender

+Non-Binary Genderqueer Gender-fluid

-Name Date of Birth Unique Learner Number Gender Identity Male [] Female Transgender] Goria or radinary Non-Bir nary 🔲 Genderquee r 🗌 Gender-fluid Please indicate the about either in the afeguarding is ssue that y ou have been concerr ned Physical Abuse Sexual A Abuse Emotional Abuse Neglect Mental i ll Health Suicidal intent Self-Harm Forced I Marriage Risk to others Prevent CSE Faith Abuse Financial Abuse Domesti ic Violence Female Genital Mutilation Fabricated/Induced I Gangs a and Youth Harmful Sexual [ Institutional abuse Missing from home Sexting Trafficking Missing in education Substance abuse Child Looked After d Looked After COVID-1 19 related Other/Additional information(Please State): Are there any cur rent or re alovant historica l safoguardir ag concert ne?
+Please indicate the nature of the incident or safeguarding issue that you have been concerned about either in the past or currently.

+Physical Abuse Sexual Abuse Emotional Abuse Neglect Mental ill Health Suicidal intent Self-Harm Forced Marriage Risk to others Prevent CSE Faith Abuse Financial Abuse Domestic Violence Female Genital Mutilation Fabricated/Induced Gangs and Youth Violence Harmful Sexual Behaviour Institutional abuse Missing from home Sexting Trafficking Missing in education Substance abuse Child Looked After COVID-19 related issues Other/Additional inform ation(Ple ase State):

 Are there any current or relevant historical safeguarding concerns?

 Please can you provide details of the concerns that you have noted.
 Please also indicate if the concern was referred to any agencies (i.e., children's social work services, adult social care, police) and the outcome of the referral?
 Feel free to use additional sheets if required.
 Please ensure that CPOMS safeguarding records are transferred within 5 days of confirmation that the student is on role.

-Safeguarding Issue Date What action was take agency? ion was taken / Refe rred to
+Date What action was taken / Referred to agency?
+Date

-Please can you give f etails including j cont tact deta ails of which aç gencies are curre ently Children's Social Work Services Adult Socia Care al Probation Youth Offer Servi nding CAMHS Polic е Other, Please state Has the student been Plan, Education Healt Behaviour) Please give h Ca re Plan, Persor nal Ed ducation n Plan or RAI MP (for Harmful Sex What areas of support v voul d you recomme end th ne stude ent will need at College?
-Additional Learning Support Life Skills Family suppo ort [Substance Misuse Risk of offending or re- offending Financial CLA are entitled to bursaries and discretionary funding.
-Health Advice e Emotional Wellbeing Basic Skills Housing Couns elling Other, please state below Risk Management Plan (Please indicate if this is for risk to others, risk to themselves or relating to sexually harmful behaviour) Please can you provide furth ner information cond cerning any re comm en dations for supp ort?
-Please can you provide de yo ur details belo w: Please can you provide Name: de yo ur details belo w: Position on: • de yo ur details belo w : Position Tel No
+Please can you give full details including contact details of which agencies are currently working with the student?

+Children's Social Work Adult

+Services Social

+Services Care

+Youth

+Probation Offending

+Services

+CAMHS Police

+Other, Please state

+Has the student been subject to a Child in Need Plan, a Child Protection Plan, Early Help Plan, Education Health Care Plan, Personal Education Plan or RAMP (for Harmful Sexual Behaviour) Please give further details about the support they are currently receiving.

+What areas of support would l you recomme end th ne student will nee ed at College?

+Additional Learning Life Skills Family support Substance

+Support Misuse

+Risk of offending or re- Financial Health Advice Emotional

+offending CLA are Wellbeing

+entitled to

+bursaries

+and

+discretionary

+funding. . .

+Basic Skills Housing Counselling Other, please

+· - · · ·· state below

+Risk Management Plan • risk to themselves or r

+relating to sex cually harmful behaviour)

+Please can you provide furth or information 0.000 orning only rooon adations for suppo -+2

+Please can you provide lurti ler mormation cerning any recon nmei idations for suppo Π?

+Please can you provide your details below:

+Name: Position:

+Organisation: Tel No:

+Email Address: Date: